CluelessBiker/mentoring/resources.md

 - [login_required](https://www.fullstackpython.com/django-contrib-auth-decorators-login-required-examples.html) : Restricting view access to authenticated users
 - [Polls - Pretty Printed](https://prettyprinted.com/tutorials/creating-a-poll-app-in-django/) : a tutorial on how to implement a polling feature

+### PP5 - ECOMM :
+- [Facebook Mockups](https://code-institute-org.github.io/5P-Assessments-Handbook/files/Facebook_Mockups.zip) : a link to a zip file for pre-generated Balsamiq Facebook mockups that you may populate with your fictitious business data (if you do not wish to create an actual FB page)

 ### PP5 - Advanced Front End (React) :
 - [ESLint installation & setup](https://dev.to/knowankit/setup-eslint-and-prettier-in-react-app-357b) - a package that can be installed in your React app to check your code.
 Requires configuration
 - [ESLint Playground](https://eslint.org/play/) : manually check your files through the online ESLint.